coderzmac/cOderZmAk/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a 2-d game!
+- 🔭 I’m currently working on my personal website!
 - 👯 I’m looking to collaborate on any projects and contribute!
 - 💬 Ask me about anything!
 - 📫 How to reach me: The links I provided!
-- ⚡ Fun fact: I love watching the football (soccer) and video games!
+- ⚡ Fun fact: I love watching the football (soccer), programming, and video games!